stefanprodan/kustomizer/docs/index.md

 The inventory is stored inside the cluster in a `ConfigMap` object and contains metadata such as the resources provenance and revision.

+The Kustomizer garbage collector uses the inventory to keep track of the applied resources and prunes the Kubernetes objects that were previously applied but are missing from the current revision.

 You specify an inventory name and namespace at apply time, and then you can use Kustomizer to list, diff, update, and delete inventories: